 Typically, 4 years of shelf life, detailed on the label which is attached to the packaging, unopened.

 27. For any remaining questions, please contact email@example.com

 Please click on the link below to read the instructions for use in your language, all PDF files can be downloaded.

-Please note : The figures of the instructions for use are under “General Info”.
+Please note : The images as mentioned in the instructions for use can be found in the file “General Info”.
 These should be combined with the instructions for use in your language.

 IQ Medical Ventures is an ISO 13485 certified company.